 This is a sample agenda from a previous trip; all activities are subject to change.
 All scheduled activities are optional, and there are plenty of opportunities to explore the Dominican Republic.
 For instance, Cabarete is the windsurfing capital of the world and there are many outdoor activities such as swimming, horseback riding, and caving in the vicinity.
 Or simply sit back in a hammock and enjoy viewing the ocean waves or listening to birds in the rainforest of Reserva Zorzal.

 Fly into Puerto Plata, settle into your room, meet everyone, and get an overview of the agenda for the week.

-DAY 2 – KAYAKING AND CULTURE (SALSA)
+DAY 2 – KAYAKING AND CULTURE (BACHATA DANCING)

 Morning Kayaking to get acquainted with our surroundings in Dominican Republic.
 Lunch